Localization detection based on quantum dynamics: Model and methods

 where $|\psi_0\rangle$ denotes the initial state.
 In the numerical simulations below, the initial state is the all-spin-up state.
-The exact diagonalization of the Hamiltonian gives the time dependence of $|\psi(t)\rangle$.
-We observe the magnetization and the twist overlap at the end of time evolution, i.e., at the final time $t=T_{\rm fin}$.
+The exact diagonalization of the Hamiltonian provides the time dependence of $|\psi(t)\rangle$.
+We observe the magnetization and twist overlap at the end of the time evolution,which is at the final time $t=T_{\rm fin}$.